 I recently came across the episode of I Love Lucy where she and Ethel have just gotten jobs in a chocolate factory.
 It seems simple enough—wrapping chocolates as they move past on a conveyor belt.
 The conveyor belt moves slowly at first, and Lucy and Ethel do a fine job of keeping up with the candy moving along in front of them, feeling quite pleased with themselves.
-Before long, however, the belt speeds up and things quickly go sideways, the chocolates speed by, and Ethel and Lucy are reduced to scooping them off the belt and stuffing them … well, you get the idea and if you’re in need of a good laugh these days, I highly recommend this clip.
+Before long, however, the belt speeds up and things quickly go sideways, the chocolates speed by, and Ethel and Lucy are reduced to scooping them off the belt and stuffing them … well, you get the picture and if you’re in need of a good laugh these days, I highly recommend this clip.

 At this point, you may be wondering what this has to do with online learning or even librarianship.
 A post on the AISL listserv recently asked the question, “What IS a school librarian?”
 For me, defining what it means to be a school librarian used to be easy.
 But with all the changes that COVID-19 has thrown at us and how quickly our lives have changed, it isn’t as clear-cut as it used to be.
 It still means having a physical presence in the library, providing readers’ advisory, designing LibGuides, keeping our library website current, and collaborating with faculty on research projects.
 But now, for me it also includes designing lessons and teaching based on the HyFlex model my school adopted for this year (and truth be told, probably parts of it for years to come).